Ngizeh/ping-crm-phoenix/README.md

 # VuePhoenix
 This is SPA build with Phoenix and Vue using Inertiajs Adaptors brigding the jab between Phoenix and Vuejs as SPA.
-Live link

 Preview of the Finished App